daviesgeek/context-engineering-template/README.md

 ### 2. Create Your Initial Feature Request

-Edit `INITIAL.md` to describe what you want to build:
+Create a new file in `PRPs/00-Prompts/` to describe what you want to build (e.g., `PRPs/00-Prompts/my-feature.md`):

 ```markdown
 ## FEATURE: